Overview of Endocarditis

 In hospitalized patients, intravenous lines (IVs) and catheters can introduce bacteria into the blood.
 Using contaminated needles to inject illegal drugs into the bloodstream increases the risk for endocarditis, and some sexually transmitted diseases (STDs; e.g., chlamydia, gonorrhea) also increase the risk.

-Fungal infection is a rare cause of endocarditis in patients with compromised immune systems, such as those with AIDS and those who have undergone chemotherapy.
+Fungal infection is a rare cause of endocarditis in patients with compromised immune systems, such as people with HIV/AIDS and those who have undergone chemotherapy.

 Signs & Symptoms of Endocarditis